 crossing of the Andes was the first that involved a pass above 1000m.
 It was quite painless and what’s more… paved!
 From volcano views in Chile, we crossed over to a completely different scenario of rust red mountains separated by a road and a gorge.
 Then it was picture postcard lake views all the way to Bariloche.

-Argentina’s main mountain resort.
+Bariloche is Argentina’s main mountain resort.
 With its tourist and chocolate industries, lakes, mountains and chalets, it resembles Switzerland quite a bit.
 It also happens to be a great place to hang out for a few days and… not bad for a shopping fix!

-40, we cycled through Valle Encantado to Confluencia.
+Leaving on Ruta 40, we cycled through Valle Encantado to Confluencia.
 A real enchanted valley with hilltop castlelike rock formations and protrusions.

 As we turned off towards Paso del Cordoba, these formations became even more elaborate.
 Erosion at its creative best.
 Add the golds of autumn and you have a picture that highly compensates for the corrugated road below.

-rolled into San Martín de los Andes, fame caught up with us again.
+Just as we rolled into San Martín de los Andes, fame caught up with us again.
 This time in the extensive form of Nicanor, Argentina’s former rugby great.
 The microphone was shoved into our faces while the camera rolled and the whole trip was recounted in detail.

 We must admit that the camera crew weren’t there for us alone, but also for the international duathlon scheduled for the following day!
 Where we stayed, we met a few of the athletes from Uruguay and Cordoba, and became their cheer leaders at the event.